mitranim/goh/readme.md

 Utility types that represent a not-yet-sent HTTP response as a value (status, header, body) with _no added abstractions or interfaces_.
 All types implement `http.Hander`.

+Recommended in conjunction with [`github.com/mitranim/rout`](https://github.com/mitranim/rout): router with support for returning responses as `http.Handler`.

 See API docs at https://pkg.go.dev/github.com/mitranim/goh.

 ## Usage